 The Permittee shall have a written storm water management program (SWMP) that describes in detail how the Permittee intends to comply with the permit requirements for each minimum control measure.
-Unless otherwise specified, each Permittee shall submit written program documents no later than January 1, 2025, and shall begin implementing any updates to its storm water management programs no later than January 1, 2025.
+Unless otherwise specified, each Permittee shall submit written program documents after permit issuance no later than July 1, 2025, and shall begin implementing any updates to its storm water management programs no later than July 1, 2025.